site24x7/plugins/yugabyte_custom_query/readme.md

 C:\Program Files (x86)\Site24x7\WinAgent\monitoring\Plugins\
 ```
 The agent will automatically execute the plugin within five minutes and user can see the plugin monitor under Site24x7 > Plugins > Plugin Integrations.

+After the first execution, the program will create two files named `log_pattern.txt` and `query_output*.txt`.

+Using these files, you can create custom application logs.
+To set up custom application logs, please refer to the [Site24x7 documentation](https://www.site24x7.com/help/log-management/add-log-type.html).

+Once custom applogs are set up, you will be able to continuously track your query output within the created custom applogs.